-The first unit deliveries are scheduled in the Spring of 2023 along with the delivery of the CVS corner retail space, and final completion of the building is expected in April 2023.
+The first unit deliveries occurred in the Spring of 2023 along with the delivery of the CVS corner retail space, and final completion of the building was in April 2023.

 The charts below and on the following page depict the anticipated Expenditure and Funding Schedules as well as the anticipated impact on the Operating Budget.